TaaoWen/PSC_AgentBasedModellingCode/README.md

 ---

+#### Test 3: Output the environment into a text file.

-**Test 3**: We then write out the environment as a file, and the code is below.
+We then write out the environment as a file, and the code is below.

 ```python
 # Uncomment next lines to write out the environment as .txt file